 With the help from my Intergrative therapist and GP, I plan on moving towards using a natural dessicated thyroid hormone medication made by a compounding pharmacy.

 (Please note, if you are on medications please never just stop taking them, I made this mistake and believe me you don’t want to be doing this without first consulting your integrative therapist and or GP and asking for a complete thyroid panel and 24 hr uptake of iodine test to asertain the best treatment plan for you.

 I now find myself obsessed with kelp.
 I love to read about it, eat, experiment with flavours and create healthy nutritious recipes.
-We now have 4 infusion blends to add to the kitchen, including Galic Infusion, Umami black (back garlic) turmeric and black pepper and our latest Nutritional yeast which is high in B vitamins, in particular B12.
-They all it taste amazing and when customers taste them, they can’t decide which one !
-Some take them all …
+We now have 5 infusion blends and Pure to add to the kitchen, including Galic Infusion, Umami black (back garlic) turmeric and black pepper, Nutritional Yeast and our latest Chilli Hit.
+They all it taste amazing and when customers taste them, they can’t decide which one, Some take them all …

 At mbK we sustainably select the freshest wild harvested kelp seaweed by hand from some of the purest waters on the eastern seaboard, the seaweed is grown and open to the purest ocean currents and not farmed which I believe grows a purer product, the lab results speak for themselves !

 We collect the seaweed that has naturally broken from their holdfasts and washed in close to the shore.
 We operate under licence to collect on a commercial basis.
 All our collections are completely random and totally up to when mother nature provides.
 So when the kelp is up, we are on !